BA/MA Program

 Students must submit the following information:

-- A prospectus of the year-long senior essay.
+• A prospectus of the year-long senior essay.
 The prospectus should be one to two pages long.
-It should state the research question, briefly review of the relevant literature (discussing around three references), describe the methods that will be used to answer the question.
+It should state the research question, briefly review the relevant literature (discussing around three-five references), and describe the methods that will be used to answer the question.
 It should include the name of the prospective essay advisor.

-- Two completed recommendation forms.
+• Two completed recommendation forms.
 These should be written by faculty members in the Political Science department, who will comment on the student’s ability to succeed in graduate-level courses and conduct research.
-One of the recommendation forms must be completed by the faculty member who has agreed to serve as the MA adviser.
+One of the recommendation forms must be completed by the faculty member who has agreed to serve as the MA and essay advisor.
+The MA advisor must be a ladder faculty member of the department.

 Frequently Asked Questions